Being physically active and limiting sedentary behaviour is essential for your physical, social and mental wellbeing.

 - Baker Heart and Diabetes Institute: download the Rise & Recharge phone app to help get you moving more

-Persons conducting a business or undertaking (PCBUs) have a responsibility to protect the overall health and wellbeing of their workers.
+Employers have a responsibility to protect the overall health and wellbeing of their workers.
 If you identify a physical activity-related hazard in your workplace, you need to eliminate or reduce any related harm, as far as is practicable.

 Workplaces can be a good setting for promoting healthy attitudes towards physical activity, especially through education and awareness.
 You can also create opportunities for everyone to become more active and less sedentary in their working day and beyond.
 A little support and encouragement can go a long way towards people making healthier choices.

 The most effective work health and wellbeing programs follow the same steps as successful safety programs, so your efforts are best done as part of an integrated approach.